ufukusubutun/Reordering_Switch/docs/topology.md

 In order to instantiate the topology, navigate to the [cloudlab profile](https://www.cloudlab.us/show-profile.php?uuid=999fe067-bf91-11ed-b28b-e4434b2381fc) and click on 'Instantiate'.
 You will need a Cloudlab account.

 This will bring about a page with customazible parameters including what hardware to use for specific node on the topology, link capacities to request and a possibility to attach a permenant Cloudlab Storage space (called 'dataset').
 The defeault parameters would provide the environment we used on the paper.
-However, to be able to effectively work with multiple experiments and store results, you may want to create a dataset through your Cloudlab account, see [AdvanvedTODO]().
+However, to be able to effectively work with multiple experiments and store results, you may want to create a dataset through your Cloudlab account, see [Advanved](https://github.com/ufukusubutun/Reordering_Switch/blob/main/docs/topology.md#advanced).

 Once you are done with the parameters you can keep clicking next and set the duration you want to run this experiment for.
 If you are asked to choose a cluster, pick Utah as this is where the nodes we asked for are located.